jbouniol/LeScrapper/README.md

 ## Overview

-Le Scrapper is a state-of-the-art AI model designed to perfectly read websites and generate scraping code for users.
+Le Scrapper is a state-of-the-art AI model designed to perfectly help generate scraping code for users.
 Developed during the Mistral AI Fine Tuning Hackathon, this project leverages the Mistral API to fine-tune their model, aiming to deliver highly efficient and accurate code generation for web scraping tasks.

 ## Features